Timișoara Traian Vuia International Airport: 1915–1917: Base for German zeppelins

-The first air base in Timiș County was operational between November 1915 and April 1917, on the communal grassland of Dudeștii Noi.
+The first air base in Timiș County was operational between November 1915 and April 1917, on the communal grassland of Dudeștii Noi and Sânandrei.
 It was a German military air base, used for stationing, loading and repairing zeppelins.
+It featured access roads and railway lines for transport to the base, barracks for technical and navigational staff, a Telefunken radio station, a hydrogen production facility, and a massive hangar measuring 180 meters in length and 34 meters in width.
+The hangar was constructed on a metal frame with a triangular cross-section.

 During World War I, zeppelins erected from the base in Dudeștii Noi bombed Bucharest, Ploiești, Chișinău and Thessaloniki.
 After the closure of this air base, in 1919, the villagers tried to dismantle it piece by piece, but the metal framework of the hall that once housed the German zeppelins collapsed on them, and five people died.